Sunday saw a grim milestone reached as global cases of COVID-19 hit 10 million according to data from Johns Hopkins University.

 The number of deaths reported by Johns Hopkins on Sunday is roughly the same as the number of influenza deaths reported annually.

-The 10 million cases of COVID-19 is roughly double the number of severe influenza illnesses recorded annually, according to the World Health Organisation.
+The 10 million cases of COVID-19 is roughly double the number of severe influenza illnesses recorded annually, according to the World Health Organization.

 Of the numbers, 71 cases have occurred in residential aged care with 30 deaths.
-31 In home care recipients have tested positive and three have died.Do you have an idea for a story?
+Thirty-one in-home care recipients have tested positive and three have died.Do you have an idea for a story?

 Email [email protected]